Other / mixed grade configuration · Akron, OH

 What is the racial and ethnic makeup of Springfield Junior/Senior High School?

-The largest demographic group at Springfield Junior/Senior High School is White at 82.2%.
-The school serves a diverse student body in Akron, OH.
+The largest demographic group at Springfield Junior/Senior High School is White at 82.2% of enrollment, in Akron, OH.

 What is the Resource Investment Index for Springfield Junior/Senior High School?

-Springfield Junior/Senior High School has a Resource Investment Index of 36/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Springfield Junior/Senior High School has a Resource Investment Index of 36/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page